 Brandeis University is a private, coeducational, nonsectarian institution of higher learning and research.
-Located in Waltham, Mass., it has 3,500 undergraduate students drawn from 50 states and more than 100 countries, and 2000 graduate students, and its faculty of 356 includes nationally and internationally recognized teachers, scholars and researchers.
+Located in Waltham, Massachusetts, it has more than 3,600 undergraduate students — drawn from more than 50 states and territories and over 120 countries — and more than 2,000 graduate students.
+Its 366 full-time faculty includes nationally and internationally recognized teachers, scholars and researchers.

-Through a comprehensive curriculum and cocurricular activities, Brandeis presents students with a diverse array of issues and approaches to learning.
-The academic focus throughout is on the liberal arts and sciences and no professional training is conducted at the undergraduate level.
-Undergraduate courses are offered, however, in legal studies, education, business, film studies, premedical studies, health policy, journalism and other areas that help prepare students for later professional training.
-At the graduate level, Brandeis University offers professional programs in nonprofit management, international business and Jewish communal service, as well as graduate programs in the disciplines.
+Through a comprehensive curriculum and co-curricular activities, Brandeis presents students with a diverse array of issues and approaches to learning.
+At the undergraduate level, the academic focus is on the liberal arts and sciences, and no formal professional training is conducted.
+However, undergraduate courses are offered in legal studies, education, business, film studies, premedical studies, health policy, journalism and other areas that help students prepare for later professional training.
+At the graduate level, Brandeis University offers professional programs in business management, nonprofit management, international business and Jewish communal service, as well as graduate programs in the disciplines.

-Brandeis is a member of the Association of American Universities, which represents the leading research institutions in North America, and is accredited by the New England Association of Schools and Colleges.
+Brandeis is a member of the Association of American Universities, which represents the 62 leading research institutions in North America, and is accredited by the New England Commission of Higher Education (formerly the Commission on Institutions of Higher Education of the New England Association of Schools and Colleges, Inc.).
 The research interests of the faculty span a wide range of disciplines in the sciences, social sciences, humanities and creative arts.

-The university's principal components are the undergraduate College of Arts and Sciences, the Graduate School of Arts and Sciences, the Heller School for Social Policy and Management, the Brandeis International Business School and the Rabb School of Continuing Studies.
+The university's principal components are the undergraduate School of Arts and Sciences, the Graduate School of Arts and Sciences, the Heller School for Social Policy and Management, Brandeis International Business School and the Rabb School of Continuing Studies.

 The Lown School, one of the most comprehensive centers for Judaic studies outside Israel, reflects Brandeis' special commitment to scholarship that illuminates issues of concern to the Jewish community, to scholars in religion and to students of the ancient and modern Near East.
 It is home to the Department of Near Eastern and Judaic Studies, Hornstein: The Jewish Professional Leadership Program at Brandeis, the Maurice and Marilyn Cohen Center for Modern Jewish Studies, the Schusterman Center for Israel Studies and the Tauber Institute for the Study of European Jewry.
 It has spurred the creation of numerous centers and institutes that explore the modern Jewish experience.

-In addition to the schools of the university, Brandeis has more than 30 research institutes and centers that help define the unique identity of the university and make essential contributions to its academic life.
+In addition its schools, Brandeis has more than 30 research institutes and centers that help define the unique identity of the university and make essential contributions to its academic life.